liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/01-creating-message-boards.markdown

 # Creating Message Boards [](id=creating-message-boards)

-You can create and manage message boards in the global, site, and page scopes.
+You can create and manage message boards in the Global, Site, and Page scopes.
 Regardless of scope, you manage a message board via the Site Administration menu.
 The following sections show you how to use this menu to manage message boards in each of these scopes.